stonepros/stone/doc/stonefs/file-layouts.rst

 File layouts
 ============

-The layout of a file controls how its contents are mapped to Ceph RADOS objects.
+The layout of a file controls how its contents are mapped to Stone RADOS objects.
 You can read and write a file's layout using *virtual extended attributes* or xattrs.

 The name of the layout xattrs depends on whether a file is a regular file or a directory.
 Regular